TOG11/tlogg/README.md

   you can also style the console text with <code>.tlog-console-text{font: coolfont;}</code> this effects the console text globaly
   # Example

-  in your HTML document add these following styles & elements in this order,<br>
   ```html
 <!DOCTYPE html>
 <html>